kpcyrd/sn0int/README.md

 [registry]:     https://sn0int.com/

 sn0int (pronounced [`/snoɪnt/`][ipa]) is a semi-automatic OSINT framework and package manager.
-It was built for IT security professionals and bug hunters to gather intelligence about a given target or about yourself. sn0int is enumerating attack surface by semi-automatically processing public information and mapping the results in a unified format for followup investigations.
+It's used by IT security professionals, bug bounty hunters, law enforcement agencies and in security awareness trainings to gather intelligence about a given target or about yourself. sn0int is enumerating attack surface by semi-automatically processing public information and mapping the results in a unified format for followup investigations.

 [ipa]: http://ipa-reader.xyz/?text=sno%C9%AAnt

 Among other things, sn0int is currently able to:

 - Harvest subdomains from certificate transparency logs and passive dns
+- Mass resolve collected subdomains and scan for http or https services
 - Enrich ip addresses with asn and geoip info
 - Harvest emails from pgp keyservers and whois
 - Discover compromised logins in breaches
 - Find somebody's profiles across the internet
 - Enumerate local networks with unique techniques like passive arp
 - Gather information about phonenumbers
-- Attempt to bypass cloudflare with shodan
-- Harvest data and images from instagram profiles
+- Harvest activity and images from social media profiles
-- Scan images for nudity
+- Basic image processing

 sn0int is heavily inspired by recon-ng and maltego, but remains more flexible and is fully opensource.
-None of the investigations listed above are hardcoded in the source, instead those are provided by modules that are executed in a sandbox.
+None of the investigations listed above are hardcoded in the source, instead they are provided by modules that are executed in a sandbox.
 You can easily extend sn0int by writing your own modules and share them with other users by publishing them to the sn0int registry.
-This allows you to ship updates for your modules on your own since you don't need to send a pull request.
+This allows you to ship updates for your modules on your own instead of pull-requesting them into the sn0int codebase.

 For questions and support join us on IRC: [irc.hackint.org:6697/#sn0int](https://webirc.hackint.org/#irc://irc.hackint.org/#sn0int)